-The common utilities are file listing and updating utilities.
-Two utilities exist: ITEMIZE and COYPL (see the CYBER Common Utilities Reference Manual).
+The common utilities, COPYL and ITEMIZE, are file listing and updating utilities.
+(See the CDC CYBER Common Utilities Reference Manual.)

 ITEMIZE is a utility program used for listing information about the content of each record of a binary file.
 It processes files with system-logical-records and produces printed output.
 Output specifies the type of record, as determined from the prefix table or other information at the beginning of the file.
 Depending on the type of record, other information such as entry point names in libraries, overlay level, library table fields, or full text of records can be obtained.
 ITEMIZE is useful in determining the contents of user libraries, load tapes, and deadstart tapes.